Croatia 1995 "The Anniversary of Croatian Science I"

 Croatian Post (the article doesn't available anymore), Colnect.

-Many thanks to Dr. Peter Voice, PhD Department of Geological and Environmental Sciences, Western Michigan University, USA, for review draft page of the article.
+Many thanks to Dr. Peter Voice, PhD Department of Geological and Environmental Sciences, Western Michigan University, USA, for review of a draft of this article.

 <prev back to index next>